 He Got This Trip Right

-Dan found a lot of confidence in himself for this trip, enough to seriously consider tackling longer trips out west.
+Dan found a lot of confidence in himself for this epic cycling adventure, enough to seriously consider tackling longer trips out west.

 He learned he could pedal day to day with the right fuel.

 Doing this cycling adventure trip solo was also satisfying..

 “I didn’t need anyone to bail me out.
 I have to know I can ride day after day after day.
 I learned I could do that.
 If I keep training, I might be able to do the ride out west.”

 One cycling adventure trip builds on another for Dan.

 He’s ready to take his wanderlust and sense of adventure west.